oktetlabs/styleguides/cguide.md

 All declarations that are not definitions in headers must have an explicit `extern` linkage.
 That is, all functions that are not declared `static inline` and all variables in headers must have an `extern` keyword.
-Global declarations without an explicit linkage specifier and no initializer or function body are called "tentative definitions", that is, they may be treated by the linker as definitions or as forward declarations depending on the context and that may lead to undefined behaviour of the linker (see ISO C standard, section 6.9
+Global declarations without an explicit linkage specifier and no initialiser or function body are called "tentative definitions", that is, they may be treated by the linker as definitions or as forward declarations depending on the context and that may lead to undefined behaviour of the linker (see ISO C standard, section 6.9